 Westlake Avenue North Cycle Track

-The Westlake Cycle Track is a project to design and build a cycle track along Westlake Avenue North between Lake Union Park and the existing Ship Canal Trail in front of Diamond Marina (south of the Aurora Bridge overpass).
-A cycle track, or protected bike lane, is physically separated from people driving and walking.
+The Westlake Cycle Track is a project to design and build a cycle track along Westlake Avenue North between Lake Union Park and the existing Ship Canal Trail in front of Diamond Marina (south of the Aurora Bridge overpass Cycle tracks are a means for bicyclists of all ages and abilities to travel safely via corridors largely free of pedestrians or vehicles.

 SDOT’s primary goal is to improve safety for all travel modes.